 Water wells require regular maintenance to ensure adequate water flow, however, sometimes it is difficult to balance maintenance with the needs of production.

 SeaQuest is used extensively to rehabilitate wells within 36 hours chemically.

-Because of its strong sequestering properties, high anionic charge, and high specific gravity, the SeaQuest targets cationic minerals, binds with them, and removes them from the well during a flush.
-Typically bleach is adding along with the SeaQuest to ensure any organic material is also removed.
+Because of its strong sequestering properties, high anionic charge, and high specific gravity, SeaQuest targets cationic minerals, binds with them, and removes them from the well during a flush.
+Typically bleach is added along with SeaQuest to ensure any organic material is also removed.
 The well is surged a few times, then soaked, then flushed.

 The result is typically a dramatic increase in well performance, including specific yield increase, flow increase, and electricity decrease to run the well pumps.